Safe, Child, Safe

 Xoco’s face moved towards her child, and back to the Haunting Mother.
 “Yes,” she said, tightly.
 “I’ll tell him the truth when he is older.”

-Nenelt did not speak.
+Nenetl did not speak.
 She moved at last, passing through my decayed wards like a knife through human skin, and knelt beside Chimalli.
 She took both his hands in hers, gazing into his hollow eyes.
-Gently, she led her back to his reed mat, and helped him lay down on it.
+Gently, she led him back to his reed mat, and helped him lay down on it.
 “I’m sorry,” she said.

 She was fading now, growing fainter and fainter, taking with her the darkness and the cold.